-Lesions detected on the digital photographs were evaluated by three independent raters and divided into three grades (I, II, III) according to their severity (I - no lesion, II - mild lesion, III - deep transcortical defect in some cases including the striatum) - see Figure 1.
+Lesions detected on the digital photographs were evaluated by three independent raters and divided into three grades (I, II, III) according to their severity (I - no lesion, II - mild lesion, III - deep transcortical defect in some cases including the striatum) (Fig. 1).
 The grade of lesion was accepted when minimally two of three raters reported the same findings.
 Generally, the raters were in full agreement.
-The situation when each rater would report different finding never occurred.
-Inconsistent finding by one of the raters appeared twice in control group (once between grade I and II and once between grade II and III), in hypoxia group also two times (both between grade I and II) and in melatonin group four times (two times between grade I and II and two times between grade II and III).
-The number of animals with each lesion grade was noted in each group.
-Contingency tables were constructed (for the occurrence of each lesion grade) to compare either one of the experimental groups with the control group, and both experimental groups with each other.
-The results were statistically evaluated by Fisher exact test.
+The situation when each rater would report a different finding never occurred.
+Inconsistent finding by one of the raters appeared twice in the control group (once between grade I and II and once between grade II and III), in the hypoxia group also two times (both between grade I and II) and four times in the melatonin group (two times between grade I and II and two times between grade II and III).